LeeDoor/game_webserver/README.md

 ```
 port is 8080 by default

+also you can launch my app inside docker container. [see](docker.md)

 # uml diagrams
 while reading docs you can see beatiful diagrams and schemas. framework called [mermaid](https://www.mermaidchart.com)